Historical note: The Honors Cottage is the oldest building erected on the UNI campus that is still extant.

 But the old building had never been an ideal solution to serve as a home for cultural minority programs.
 It required constant repairs and upgrades.
 It was relatively small.
 It stood on the edge of campus.
 Its physical layout made certain kinds of programming difficult.
 Therefore, a new Center for Multicultural Education, dedicated April 29, 2004, was included in a major addition to the Maucker Union.
 With this spacious and attractive new faculty open, the old EMCEC was again without a tenant.

 Currently the building is known as the Honors Cottage.
-It houses the university's honors program until that function was relocated to an accessible space in Bartlett Hall in the fall 2022 semester.
+It housed the University's honors program until that function was relocated to an accessible space in Bartlett Hall in the fall 2022 semester.

 Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, Special Collections and University Archives, July 1996; substantially revised by University Archivist Gerald L. Peterson with scanning by Library Assistant David Glime, January 2007; photos update and citations added by Student Assistant Nicholas Steffens, November 1, 2021; updated by Jaycie Vos, Feb 2023.